 Minimum Viable Product Examples

-Obviously, you are not the first startupper to think of building a Minimum Viable Product.
+Obviously, you are not the first startup founder to consider building an MVP.
 There are some truly great examples of very popular companies that started their journey with an MVP.

 Spotify

-Spotify is another example of how a Minimum Viable Product with only one unique feature can get you ahead of others.
+Spotify is another example of how an MVP with only one unique feature can get you ahead of others.

 Music streaming is what makes Spotify so special.
 At a time when buying CDs or paying for an album on iTunes seemed pretty expensive, Spotify decided to launch a website with a cheap monthly subscription for music streaming.
 While the platform was engaging early adopters, the founders of Spotify had multiple meetings with different music labels in order to broaden their music services.
 After its initial release, customers were immediately hooked on Spotify.